Amber shift

-Amber shift is a phenomenon of incandescent lamps in which the perceived warmth (or colour temperature) of the light sources changes as larger amounts of electric current flow through it.
+Amber shift is a phenomenon of incandescent light bulbs in which the colour temperature decreases (appears more amber) as the current through the lamp decreases, which simultaneously dims the output.
+In the context of amber shift, brightness is measured as a percent of the lamp's maximum brightness.

-Basic example
+Mechanism

-This can best be seen with domestic lighting which is controlled with dimmers.
-When the dimmer is turned down the light being produced also appears to be more of a warm, amber colour.
-Whereas when the light level is increased the light becomes more white.
+Incandescent light bulbs operate by running a current through a resistive tungsten filament.
+The filament experiences Joule heating and will emit light dependent on the resulting temperature.
+The emitted light is black body radiation, so its colour is dependent on the filament's temperature and follows the Planckian locus.
+At high temperatures, approaching the melting point of tungsten (3,695 K; 3,422 °C; 6,191 °F, which acts as a hard upper limit for the filament's temperature) the colour will be near equal energy white.
+As the filament temperature decreases, so does the light's colour temperature.
+Counterintuitively, a decrease in colour temperature evokes a colour shift towards amber and is therefore described as becoming "warmer".

 Uses

 This characteristic of incandescent lighting can be used for various practical applications where a different colour temperature of light is required.

 Art exhibitions

 Often an artist will want to show his or her work in high colour temperature light.
 The reason for this is because a higher colour temperature will give a more accurate representation of colours in paintings, photos, etc.

 Some artists may use amber shift properties to accentuate the warmth of a piece.